doingcloudright/training/104/README.md

+# Terraform And AWS Module (104)

+## Overview
+Terraform Modules are used to bundle terraform code and to make it easy to re-use them.
+Module code looks the same as regular terraform code.
+In this module you will see how to make a module and how to use it.

+## Training Goals for this module
+Though this module we will learn:
+*  The difference between a root module and another module
+*  How variables and outputs are used together with Modules

 # Terraform Modules & Output

 In most cases, AWS infastructure tend to exist out of many resources.
 To keep it DRY and to make it possible to re-use Terraform code over and over we use so called Terraform Modules.